wp-plugins/woocommerce-beans/readme.txt

 == Upgrade Notice ==

-Make sure you keep a copy of your stylesheet as it may be deleted during upgrade.
+Make sure you keep a copy of your stylesheet.